keshavisha/Grow-Fitter-Health-Fitness/README.md

 The team members are:-
-Parthib Goswami:-Full stack Development and Hosting Rahul Kumar:-Data Collection and Cloud Development Isha Keshav:-Cloud Development and Machine Learning Subham Maji:-Machine Learning ,Key strategist,Front-end Development Any query for the app please mail on grow.fitter01@gmail.com
+Parthib Goswami:-Full stack Development and Hosting Rahul Kumar:-Data Collection and Cloud Development Isha Keshav:-Cloud Development and Machine Learning, Key strategist Subham Maji:-Machine Learning,Front-end Development Any query for the app please mail on grow.fitter01@gmail.com